 Budget conversations are reactive and adversarial

-Automatic attribution to team, project, and root cause
+Attribution to team, project, and root cause is automatic

 Headcount Data Sources